-The city has two airports, Fiumicino, the main one, and Ciampino.
-If you are flying to Fiumicino, this article is just for you and to make your life easier once you land.
+The city has two airports, Fiumicino, the main airport, and Ciampino.
+If you are flying into Fiumicino, this article is designed for you and to make your life easier once you land.

 2. Shared transfers between Fiumicino and Rome

 Shared transfers are one of the best options to comfortably reach your hotel upon landing at the airport.
 They work in a very simple way: you book them in advance, when you arrive at Fiumicino you have a minivan waiting for you to pick you and other passengers up to the number of seats, and the driver sets off for Rome to drop you off at your hotel.

 For all the advantages they offer, shared arrival transfers from Fiumicino to Rome are a very reasonably priced option and you avoid having to buy a ticket for a bus or train and having to carry your luggage through crowded public transport.

 There is also the possibility to book a shared departure transfer from Rome to Fiumicino that will make your last day in Rome a much more peaceful and bearable experience so that you can calmly say goodbye to the great beauty of the Eternal City.

 The premium option for arriving in Rome from the airport.
 A private arrival transfer from Fiumicino to Rome works in much the same way as a shared transfer but only you and your companions will be in the vehicle.
 In case you are traveling with your family or a large group of friends, this is the best option if you are going to fill the 6 seats of a vehicle, as it will cost you a similar price to the shared transfer and you will be able to go in company.

 However, if you are staying in different places, keep in mind that this transfer only makes one stop at a single destination.